 Please see below the GAA Code of Behaviour(Underage) that guides best practice among all involved in Underage Sport within the GAA.
 Newcastle West GAA Club Guidelines for Juveniles Mentors Parents & Guardians is derived from the GAA Code of Behaviour.

 One of the most relevant sections of the Code of Behaviour is Section 3, now titled Maintaining Good Practice and Behaviour.
 This revised section outlines the minimum levels of behaviour we expect and accept from Young Players, from their Coaches, their Parents, our Clubs, Referees and Supporters.
 Follow the link below to Maintaining Good Practice and Behaviour section of the Code

 Newcastle West GAA Club has adopted all the provisions of the Children First Act.
-These include the requirement to adopt all provisions in relation to mandatory reporting of child abuse, ensuring the appointment of key child safeguarding officers which include the Designated Liaison Person, Margaret Hannan, and Oifigeach na nÓg (The Children’s Officer), Brian Fitzgerald.
+These include the requirement to adopt all provisions in relation to mandatory reporting of child abuse, ensuring the appointment of key child safeguarding officers which include the Designated Liaison Person, Margaret Hannan, and Oifigeach na nÓg (The Children’s Officer), Maria Keogh.
 The Designated Liaison Person shall be responsible at an initial stage for dealing with any concerns relating to the possible abuse of children as reported or made known to them.